tgkz/ckstyle/README.md

 ckstyle is check Japanese document with own style pattern

 ## Sample result
 Here is sample run.
-In this case, ckstyle itself is in myowntest.txt You can see the result by following format:
+In this case, ckstyle itself is in myowntest.txt.
+You can see the result by following format:i

 Line# : source line

 issued-pattern : message for the issue

 (another issue report if multiple issue found)

 ```